nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 --8<-- "enable-control-warning.md"

 !!! success "Use of `id` option is highly recommended"
-    Integrations using the node wallet must ensure idempotency for transactions and can be done externally.
+    Integrations using the node wallet must ensure idempotency for transactions and this can be done externally if preferred.
 Using the `id` field provides this option internally and is highly recommended for all node wallet uses.

 **Request:**
 ```json